shervinea/cheatsheet-translation/hu/cheatsheet-deep-learning.md

 **21. Convolutional layer requirement ― By noting W the input volume size, F the size of the convolutional layer neurons, P the amount of zero padding, then the number of neurons N that fit in a given volume is such that:**

-&#10230; Feltétel a konvolúciós rétegre ― Jelölje W az inputméretet, F a konvolúciós réteg neuronjainak méretét, P a TODO mértékét.
+&#10230; Feltétel a konvolúciós rétegre ― Jelölje W az inputméretet, F a konvolúciós réteg neuronjainak méretét, P a nullákkal való feltöltés (zero padding) mértékét.
 Ekkor az illesztő neuronok számára (jel.: N) az alábbi összefüggés adódik:

 <br>

 **22. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

-&#10230; Kötegnormalizálás ― TODO
+&#10230; Kötegnormalizálás ― Segítségével az {xi} köteget tudjuk normalizálni.
+Az alábbi képletben μB, illetve σ2B jelöli a köteg várható értékét, illetve a szórásnégyzetét:

 <br>

 **23. It is usually done after a fully connected/convolutional layer and before a non-linearity layer and aims at allowing higher learning rates and reducing the strong dependence on initialization.**

 &#10230; Leginkább a teljesen kapcsolt/konvolúciós réteg után és a nemlineáris réteg előtt alkalmazzuk.
-Célja, hogy magasabb tanulási faktort tudjunk alkalmazni és kevésbé függjön a tanítás az inicializációtól.
+Célja, hogy magasabb tanulási faktort tudjunk alkalmazni, és kevésbé függjön a tanítás az inicializációtól.

 <br>